VanirDev/VariantEncumbrance/README.md

 This module uses the [midi-qol](https://gitlab.com/tposney/midi-qol/-/tree/master).
 It is a optional dependency but it is recommended for the best experience and compatibility with other modules.

+**NOTE: If "midiqol" is deactivated or not present, the active effects will apply only the speed reduction without the variations of advantage and disadvantage typical of the rule**

 #### Character Sheets compatibility

 * D&D5e Default Character Sheet